‘Illegally Thin’ | DNP Weight Loss and Government Conspiracy

 If you have basic cable, I challenge you to find a time of day — besides the infomercial hours — when there isn’t a crime drama airing.
 CSI, NCIS, Law & Order, Fringe, True Hollywood Story Investigates, Snapped, 48 Hours … you get the point.

 That little phrase “underground use” of the DNP weight loss drug will no doubt catch the attention of crime drama lovers.
 Crime stories are statistically among the most-read stories in newspapers across the country.
-So, add a criminal element to a government conspiracy and the ever-elusive miracle weight loss drug and voila, you have a guaranteed best seller.
+So, add a criminal element to a government conspiracy and the ever-elusive miracle weight loss drug and voila, you have a best seller.

 4. Promises of safety